griffindennis/fullbomcreate/README.md

 `$ fullbomcreate bom.txt | pbcopy`

-Formatting input files for fullbomcreate
+Formatting Input Files For fullbomcreate
 ========================================

 The input files should be tab delimited so quotes are not necessary.
 Look at fullbom.txt for an example.
 The first line of any bom should have the bom heading enclosed by stars followed by the heading background color as a hex value then the text color as a hex value.